← All posts

 6. Patio permit

 A patio is a separate approval, with its own annual cycle in most cities.
-Toronto's CafeTO program runs through the city, Mississauga and Vaughan handle theirs through their by-law office, and BIAs sometimes have their own overlay rules.
+Toronto's CafeTO program runs through the city, Mississauga and Vaughan handle theirs through their bylaw office, and BIAs sometimes have their own overlay rules.

 What the patio reviewer wants to see:

-7. Liquor license
+7. Liquor sales licence (AGCO)

-How to move faster
+How to move faster — a practical checklist

-This is what we plan around on every project — and what we'd tell any operator running it themselves:
+This is what we plan around on every project, and what we'd tell any operator running it themselves:

 2. Pre-meet with the city on anything unusual.
 A 30-minute pre-application meeting beats four weeks of revision letters.
 Toronto, Mississauga, and Markham all offer them.
+Toronto publishes its building permit review streams so you can see how your project will be triaged.

 3. Lock the equipment list before drawings get drawn.
 The hood, the fresh-air system, and the gas load all flow from the cooking line.
 Changing equipment after drawings are stamped restarts the clock.